|Nutritional Guidelines (per serving)|

-The night before you smoke, mix together the pepper, paprika, sugar, salt, 1 teaspoon of dry mustard and cayenne.
-Rub over the surface of the ham, wrap in foil and let sit in the refrigerator overnight.
+The night before you smoke, mix together the pepper, paprika, sugar, salt, and 1 teaspoon the dry mustard, and cayenne.
+Rub over the surface of the ham, wrap in foil, and let sit in the refrigerator overnight.

-Mix together the chicken stock, 3/4 cup (180 milliliters) of pineapple juice, vegetable oil, 1/2 teaspoon (2.5 milliliters) dry mustard, and cloves.
+Mix together the chicken stock, 3/4 cup of the pineapple juice, vegetable oil, 1/2 teaspoon dry mustard, and cloves.
 Warm over medium heat until completely mixed.

 Place ham in the smoker and baste with sauce once every hour.